 In Yoga Nidra, we are emptying the contents of the mind by entering a profoundly deep state of consciousness.
 Yoga Nidra trains your body and mind for this relaxation process so you can reach a deeper state of sleep.
 It slows down the wavelengths in your mind as you enter a state of half-sleep.
 You start with sensing each and every part of your body along with mindful breathing to trigger the relaxation response in your body, leaving you in a state of complete bliss.
 The most beautiful part of Yoga Nidra is that it is effortless.
 You don’t need to try because your body already knows how to do it.
 You won’t believe but 45 minutes of Yoga Nidra is as restorative as 3 hours of sleep.

 Let’s understand what goes on in your brain while you are practicing Yoga Nidra.

-From Alpha, you go into a theta brain wave state, which is commonly referred to as “the dream state”.
+From Alpha, you go into a theta brain wave state, commonly referred to as “the dream state”.
 Here in this state, your thoughts continue to slow down even more.
 It is a state of emotional integration; we release the emotions that no longer serve us.
 From Theta, you reach the final stage of Yoga Nidra which, the delta brain-wave state.
-This is considered the most blissful and restorative phase.
-In the delta brain wave state, your organs regenerate and the stress hormone is moved out of your system.
+This is the most blissful and restorative phase.
+In the delta brain wave state, your organs regenerate and the stress hormone moves out of your system.